guilhermemvo/garden/docs/reference/module-template-config.md

 [modules](#modules) > [generateFiles](#modulesgeneratefiles) > targetPath

-POSIX-style filename to write the resolved file contents to, relative to the path of the Bundle that references the template.
+POSIX-style filename to write the resolved file contents to, relative to the path of the module.

 Note that any existing file with the same name will be overwritten.
 If the path contains one or more directories, they will be automatically created if missing.